 In a hybrid environment, at least one (1) on-campus day is required in each program during an academic week (Monday through Sunday).
 On-campus (skills assessment, clinical, or examination) days are imperative to a student's success in their program.
-Therefore, a student is only allowed to miss one (1) on-campus day per module or two (2) on-campus days per term.

-At the discretion of the Program Director or Nurse Administrator, students who miss more than one (1) on-campus day in a module or two (2) on-campus days per term be dismissed from the module/program.
-Upon dismissal, a student can submit an appeal to make-up the missed time or to continue with the module, term, or program.
+At the discretion of the Program Director or Nurse Administrator, students who miss more than one (1) on-campus day in a module or two (2) on-campus or clinical days per term be dismissed from the module/program.
+A student can submit an appeal to make-up the missed time or to continue with the module, term, or program.

-Make-Up Hours (Didactic)
+Make-Up Hours